Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)

 Selective NSAIDs are sometimes recommended for people who have had a peptic ulcer, gastrointestinal bleeding, or gastrointestinal upset when taking nonselective NSAIDs.
 Selective NSAIDs have less potential to cause ulcers or gastrointestinal bleeding.

 People with known coronary artery disease (eg, past history of heart attack, angina [chest pain due to narrowed heart arteries], history of a stroke, or narrowed arteries to the brain) and people who are at a higher than average risk for these conditions should avoid using COX-2 inhibitors.
-Of the nonselective NSAIDs, naproxen may be the safest for people with coronary artery disease, but a clinician should be consulted before use of this or any other NSAID.

 NSAIDs are generally not recommended for people with kidney disease, heart failure, or cirrhosis, or for people who take diuretics.
-Some patients who are allergic to aspirin may be able to take selective NSAIDs safely, although this should be discussed in advance with a healthcare provider.
+Some patients who are allergic to aspirin may be able to take selective NSAIDs safely, although this should be discussed in advance with a health care provider.

 Dose of NSAIDs — Lower doses of NSAIDs, as recommended for use with nonprescription NSAIDs, are adequate to relieve pain in most people.